JasonPollman/Dist.io/ReadMe.md

 **Distributed programming paradigms for forking node processes.**
 An abstraction around distributed, message passing programming and their complex patterns.
 Makes inter-process communication easy!

-> Because forks are better than chopsticks.
+> Because forks are easier than chopsticks.

 ## Install
 ---